silitics/x-launcher/README.md

 ## Contributing

-We do accept bug fixes and are open to [discuss ideas](https://github.com/silitics/x-launcher/discussions/categories/ideas).
+We do accept bug fixes and improvements, and are open to [discuss ideas](https://github.com/silitics/x-launcher/discussions/categories/ideas).
 However, note that X-Launcher is intentionally kept very simple.
 There are already many great tools out there solving different project automation needs.
 X-Launcher is, as the name suggests, just a launcher and does not aim be more.
 Hence, we will likely reject any contributions extending X-Launcher beyond the purpose of launching.

 ## Licensing